Commanders at War

-Commanders at War is a TV show on the Military Channel (now American Heroes Channel).
+Commanders at War is a television show on the Military Channel (now American Heroes Channel).
 It highlights specific battles or skirmishes from World War II, where one commander is pitted against another.
 Using computer-generated imagery, many scenes are illustrated using cardboard-cutout-like figures to represent soldiers and equipment.
 Key battle decisions are examined, in order to explain the overall outcome of the battle.